cmackenzie1/cmackenzie1/README.md

 ### Hi there 👋

 I'm a Canadian Expat currerntly working at Intuit in Sillicon Valley 👨‍💻.
-Add me on [LinkedIn](https://linkedin.com/in/cole-mackenzie)!

-🔭 I’m currently working on

-- [treecode](https://github.com/cmackenzie1/treecode) - OCR for [tentree's](https://tentree.com) Tree code tokens.
+- 🔭 I’m currently tinkering with [treecode](https://github.com/cmackenzie1/treecode), an OCR service for [tentree's](https://tentree.com) Tree code tokens.
-- Building Big Data Pipelines at Intuit using Apache Kafka, Spark, Beam, Hive and more.
+- 🔨 I'm currently working on building Big Data Pipelines at Intuit using Apache Kafka, Spark, Beam, Hive and more.
+- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/cole-mackenzie)
+- 😄 Pronouns: he/him

 <!--
 **cmackenzie1/cmackenzie1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.